mpagels/react-lottie-animation/README.md

 # Lottie Animation Test Project

-First try to animate svgs files in Adobe After Effects to "play" it in the browser.
+First try to animate svgs files in Adobe After Effects and to "play" it in the browser.

 # Getting Started with Create React App